pulzarlang/Pulzar/README.md

   input b;
   print_name : b;
 ```
-### Pulzar v.04 is working mostly on better AST and use of LLVM.
+### Pulzar v0.4 priority is to colaborate LLVM with it for speed.

 ## Features